 MIT students and postdocs are encouraged to participate in projects but may not apply directly for funding.
 MIT students participating in projects will be expected to attend country-specific training through MISTI.
 Stays abroad through MISTI GSF grants are typically short-term (less than one month).
 MIT undergraduate and graduate students interested in long-term stays (more than two months) or wishing to intern or conduct research abroad are encouraged to apply to the MISTI internship program.

-MISTI and the Office of Undergraduate Advising and Academic Programming (UAAP), which manages UROP/IROP, have partnered to make it possible for more MIT undergraduate students to complete a faculty-led research project abroad.
+MISTI and UROP have partnered to make it possible for more MIT undergraduate students to complete a faculty-led research project abroad.

 Funds available will cover costs to support undergraduates for an eight- to twelve-week research project abroad (including travel, living costs and insurance).
 MISTI will provide training on cultural differences, workplace norms and safety and security in the host country.
-IROP funds are reserved for summer.
+UROP funds are reserved for summer.

 Graduate students may be able to conduct research abroad through the MISTI internship program.